info@critical-thinking.com | (858) 459-7600

 Workshop Methods

-Workshop methods include practice on case studies, skill building exercises, and meeting simulations which all lead to the application of critical thinking methods to the real issues volunteered by workshop participants.
+Workshop methods include practice on case studies, skill building exercises, and meeting simulations which all lead to the applications to current organizational concerns volunteered by workshop participants.
+We can work with you to document cost savings from issues resolved within the workshop.
+These savings can easily be 10 to 50 times the cost of the training itself.
+Let’s discuss this option.

-This workshop is a specially adapted version of Critical Thinking incorporating leader concepts, exercises and supplemental reading.
+This workshop is a specially adapted version of the Critical Thinking workshop incorporating leader concepts, exercises and supplemental reading.

 Use the CONTACT form to tells us what you want to accomplish and to request more detailed information.